rebleo/webProduction2018/README.md

 By enrolling in this course and entering the classroom, each student makes the tacit commitment to participate in the class.
 Active class participation involves more than mere physical presence.
 Students are expected to be actively involved in the class, contributing positively to discussions, arriving on time having thoughtfully completed the reading, technical and creative assignments.
 They should take the initiative in discussion and projects, ask relevant questions, and contribute to the over-all learning environment of the class.

 It is your responsibility:
-1. To prepare for class by having read assignments, written papers and/or prepared projects;
+1. To prepare for class by having read assignments, written papers and/or prepared projects
-2. To actively participate in class discussion and activities;
+2. To actively participate in class discussion and activities
-3. To take notes on discussions, presentations, and activities conducted within the class;
+3. To take notes on discussions, presentations, and activities conducted within the class
-4. To complete all course assignments, even if you are absent from a class meeting.
+4. To complete all course assignments, even if you are absent from a class meeting

-Although you will need your laptop with you for every class, computers should be closed and mobile devices silent and not glowing during critique, class discussion and technical demonstrations.
+Although you will need your laptop for every class, computers should be closed and mobile devices silent + not glowing during critique, class discussion and technical demonstrations.
 The mis-use of computational machines while in class will negatively affect your grade.

 ---

 #### Expected Learning Outcomes:
+1. Know more about web authoring technologies including CSS, HTML, and JavaScript
-1. Create a media-rich website with a text editor that uses responsive design to adapt to the browser and device of the user
+2. Create a media-rich website with a text editor that uses responsive design to adapt to the browser and device of the user
 2. Compose pseudocode to think through problems and create site maps and wireframes to map out project development
 3. Apply JavaScript libraries and API’s for web development
-4. Apply design concepts with CSS, HTML and JavaScript
 5. Distinguish important characteristics of Internet Art and identify leading practitioners
 6. Distinguish the trade-offs between creating a website with a CMS and a text editor